Pramad712/Shortest-Paths/README.md

 ### Blue: Nodes that are in the shortest path.

 ### Length: A decimal/integer that shows the size of the shortest path between the start and end nodes.
-Going in a cardinal direction one unit has a distance of one, but going one unit intercardinally has a cost of sqrt(2).
+Going in a cardinal direction one unit has a distance of one, but going one unit intercardinally has a cost of sqrt(2), which python evaluates to 1.4142135623730951.

 # Improvements
 ### • Use better hueristics to increase accuracy